-Debunking myths – a narrow Vs wide grip
+Debunking myths – Close grip vs. Wide grip

-There is a myth that pulling up a wide reverse grip is more beneficial to the body than pulling up a narrow grip.
-We will try to understand: is this so?
-If we consider the mechanics of pull-ups with a back grip, then when working in a wide grip, the amplitude of motion decreases, due to which the latitudinal strain is greater, but not so deeply worked out.
-In addition, with a wide grip, rhomboid muscles are almost not involved, instead of them, the bottom of the trapezium takes the load on itself.
-But there is also the main difference – with a fairly wide grip on pull-ups, the angle in the hands becomes unnatural for the elbow joint, which leads to its rapid wear.
-As for the narrow grip – then when you work:
+There is a myth that chin-ups with wide grip are more beneficial to the body than chin-ups with close grip.
+We will try to figure out if this is so.
+If we consider the mechanics of chin-ups, then when working with a wide grip, the amount of motion decreases, so the latissimus strains greater, but is not as deeply worked out.
+In addition, with a wide grip, rhomboid muscles are almost not involved.
+Instead, the bottom of the trapezius takes the load.
+However, the main difference is, with a fairly wide grip during chin-ups, the angle of the hands strains the elbow joint, which leads to its rapid wear.
+As for the close grip – then, when you work out:

-- The amplitude of movement is extended, which provides deeper elaboration of the muscles of the back;
+- the length of movement is extended, which provides deeper training of the muscles of the back;

-- The load is evenly distributed between the diamond-shaped and the broadest.
+- the load is evenly distributed between the rhomboid and the latissimus.

-- The two-headed flexor is used as much as possible.
+- the bicep flexor is involved as much as possible.

-If we consider pulling up a direct or reverse grip, then the situation is strictly opposite.
-On the one hand – a straight grip with the correct technique, completely disengages the double-headed flexor arm.
-This gives a big load on the back muscles – which makes it thicker and wider.
-The main load rests solely on the latissimus muscles, while the amplitude is somewhat less than in the opposite.
-Reverse – connects to the movement of additional muscle groups, and increases the joint load.
-Those. for overall progress, it is much more effective, because the body is in a more stressful situation.
-As for the development of the muscles of the back – then due to the “eating” of the biceps load, the back is worked out less.
+If we consider reverse pull-ups and chin-ups, then the situation is completely opposite.
+On the one hand – an overhand grip with the correct technique completely disengages the bicep flexor of the arm.
+This results in a big load on the back muscles – which makes them thicker and wider.
+The main load rests solely on the latissimus muscles.
+An underhand grip, however, involves additional muscle groups, and increases the joint load.
+Thus, for overall progress, it is much more effective.
+As for the building of the muscles of the back – then due to the strain of the load by the biceps, the back is worked out less.

-Pulling up with a back grip is considered to be the simplest and most difficult exercise in sports disciplines.
+A chin-up is considered both the simplest and most difficult exercise in sport disciplines.
 It’s simple – the fact is that many athletes misuse the elbow.